Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 Able to fully recharge a smartphone at least twice with a full battery.
-LED power indicator light.
-Sturdy construction.
-Dual USB ports for charging 2 devices at once.
-Built-in USB-2 cable.
+Features an LED power indicator light and sturdy construction.
+Contains dual USB ports for charging two devices at once, as well as a built-in USB-2 cable.

 It weighs just over 10 ounces.

 If you’re into technology, chances are your list of basic human necessities has one more thing on it after food, water, and air: extra battery power for your gadgets.
-Every device, whether it’s a smartphone, tablet, laptop, mouse, or Bluetooth headphones, needs power to keep going, and we’re not always near power outlets when we need them.
+Every device, whether it’s a smartphone, tablet, laptop, mouse, or Bluetooth headphones, needs power to keep going.
 That’s where a portable charger comes in handy.

 Portable chargers, sometimes called power banks, are standalone batteries designed to recharge your gear.
 These small, black, nondescript boxes with USB ports might not look like much, but they can carry enough extra power to recharge a laptop several times over.
 There’s no way around it: if you regularly carry a lot of devices with you and want them to make it through the whole day, you need a portable charger.